BIG-IoT/BIG-IoT.github.io/providerExample.md

 * Renewing offerings
 * Providing access callbacks

-**The Java code of this example available [here](https://github.com/BIG-IoT/example-projects/blob/master/more-java-examples/src/main/java/org/eclipse/bigiot/lib/examples/ExampleProvider.java).**
+**The Java code of this example available [here](https://github.com/BIG-IoT/example-projects/blob/master/java-example-provider/src/main/java/org/bigiot/examples/ExampleProvider.java).**

 Note: You can also clone/download a complete Java project for an example provider that you can build and run directly (using gradle) [here](https://github.com/BIG-IoT/example-projects/tree/master/java-example-provider).

-### Creation of a BIG IoT Provider and Authentication on the Marketplace
+### Create a BIG IoT provider and authenticate at the marketplace
 Before you register your parking data offering on the marketplace, you need to create your provider lifecycle object and authenticate at the marketplace.

 ```java